-Some details on the the US State Department travel restrictions to the DPRK
+Details on the the US State Department travel restrictions to North Korea.
+Updated 06 February 2019.

 Koryo Tours is unable to assist with special validations applications, but can direct US citizens with interest in contributing to humanitarian work in the DPRK to responsible non-governmental organizations working across a range of fields.
 Each year Koryo Tours supports small-scale humanitarian projects, often towards a specific and achievable goal.
 These projects are carried out in conjunction with registered charities and with third-party oversight.
 We encourage all those interested in travel to the DPRK to consider supporting such projects.
 Please contact us for more details.

 While we believe that individuals are capable of traveling responsibly on their own accord, Koryo Tours will not arrange tours to the DPRK for those traveling on US passports without validation.
 A critical part of our work is ensuring that all our travellers fully understand and can follow the local laws of the destinations we visit.
 Along these lines, we ask our American clients to fully understand and follow the rules of their own government.

 If this situation changes, and we suspect it might by the end of August (pending the outcome of the talks), we will send out more information by newsletter and across our social media.
 Make sure to follow us on Facebook, Instagram, and Twitter for the latest updates on US citizens traveling to North Korea.

 I Am a US Citizen, Can I Join Any Other Tours?